sftcd/etm/etm.md

-It is not clear if the IETF will reach rough consensus on a description of such an expanded threat model, but we further argue that ignoring this aspect of deployed reality cannot may not bode well for Internet protocol development.
+It is not clear if the IETF will reach rough consensus on a description of such an expanded threat model, but we further argue that ignoring this aspect of deployed reality may not bode well for Internet protocol development.

 Absent such an expanded threat model, we expect to see more of a mismatch between expectaions and the deployment reality for some Internet protocols.